Credit Agricole may issue Islamic bond

+CAIRO Egyptian mobile phone operator Mobinil expects to return to profit next year if stability returns to the country after a popular uprising this year, its chairman said on Thursday.

-DUBAI, Oct 27 French lender Credit Agricole (CAGR.PA) is considering either issuing an Islamic bond or creating a wider sukuk programme that could lead to several issues, as European banks seek to diversify funding, a senior executive said on Thursday.
+DUBAI French lender Credit Agricole (CAGR.PA) is considering either issuing an Islamic bond or creating a wider sukuk program that could lead to several issues, as European banks seek to diversify funding, a senior executive said on Thursday.

 "It's something that we're always looking at but it's probably more on the agenda today than yesterday because banks need to diversify funding," Simon Eedle, managing director and global head of Islamic banking, told the Reuters Middle East Investment Summit.